 Tembile Kulati

-Strategic Management of Universities in Transitional Societies
+Strategic Management of Universities in Transitional Societies: the Case of South Africa

 The central proposition of this study is that there has been a shift in the way that research is managed at the strategic management level of South African universities, from what I have referred to as a 'facilitatory' approach, to a more 'directive' or 'intensified' approach.
 The study interrogates this shift in the strategic management of research by analysing the dynamics of change at three South Africa universities.
 It is argued that the shift from a facilitatory to a directive mode of research management has been instigated by factors internal and external to universities.